India Gambling Regulation

 Social Responsibility Policies in India

-The laws in most Indian states do not contain any social responsibility provisions for gambling providers since they prohibit gambling to begin with.
-In states where gambling is permitted and regulated, only players who have reached the age of majority (18 years old) can engage in such activities.
+The laws in most Indian states do not include social-responsibility provisions for gambling providers because gambling is prohibited in the first place.
+In states where gambling is permitted and regulated, only players who have reached the age of majority (18 years old) may engage in such activities.

 Self-Regulation of the Indian Gaming Industry